VectorInspector/fluidsim/README.md

 Displayed is vortex shedding in a wind tunnel setting.

-It uses LOVE2D and Lua for the implementation.
+It uses [LOVE2D](https://love2d.org/) and Lua for the implementation.
 The type of fluid is a grid-based algorithm based on the regular divergence free Navier-Stokes equation, which was simplified to take only diffusion, advection and outside forces into account.
 Effectively it becomes an Euler fluid simulation.
 Obstacles to obstruct the fluid movement are possible.

+# Running
+Download [LOVE2D](https://love2d.org/) and drag the `main.lua` file into `love.exe`.

 # Derivation
 Pending!
 Please wait!